nus-cs2103-AY2122S2/ip/docs/README.md

 ### Local storage of tasks

 Tasks are saved automatically whenever the list is modified.
-The data is automatically loaded on startup
+The data is automatically loaded on startup.

 ## Quick Start